Record

 LanguageEnglish

 Finding AidsA catalogue of this collection (forming part of the wider CMS/ACC unofficial papers catalogue) is available on the online archive catalogue.
 Click on the Finding Number to display the summary contents list of the catalogue and to view the full catalogue.
-A paper copy of this catalogue is also available for consultation at Special Collections.

 Access StatusOpen

-Related MaterialCadbury Research Library holds the official archive of the Church Missionary Society which includes records relating to mission work in South India; Thomas Norton; Henry and Ameila Baker and the Baker's children and grandchildren (GB 0150 CMS).
+Related MaterialCadbury Research Library holds the official archive of the Church Mission Society which includes records relating to mission work in South India; Thomas Norton; Henry and Ameila Baker and the Baker's children and grandchildren (GB 0150 CMS).

 Showcase